Omar Fadel is a Los Angeles based composer for film, television, and video games.

-He is also a multi-instrumentalist, whose scores frequently feature him on a wide array of instruments, including guitar, piano, cello, drums and percussion.
-Omar’s work can be heard in numerous films, television shows and video games, namely the global game franchise ‘Assassin’s Creed IV: Black Flag’, ‘The Dictator’, and the Oscar nominated film, ‘Day One’.
+A versatile multi-instrumentalist, Omar’s scores frequently feature him on a wide array of instruments, including piano, guitar, cello, drums, and percussion.
+Omar’s work can be heard in numerous films, television shows and video games, notably the Emmy award-winning documentary Belly of the Beast, the Peabody award-winning film The Judge, the massively successful Dungeons & Dragons-themed show Critical Role, the Netflix/MBC feature film Route 10, the Netflix/Telfaz 11 series Six Windows in the Desert, the widely acclaimed film Yomeddine, and the global game franchise Assassin’s Creed IV: Black Flag.

-In addition to his film work, Omar has scored several television shows, most notably, the Mike Judge produced ABC animated series, ‘The Goode Family’, and NBC’s ‘Phenomenon’.
-Omar’s music is also frequently licensed to unscripted television programming including: ‘The Daily Show’, ‘Jimmy Kimmel Live’, ‘X Factor’, ‘Dateline’, ‘Shedding for the Wedding’, ‘The Shahs of Sunset’, and ‘Millionaire Matchmaker’.
+In addition to his film work, Omar has scored several television shows, most notably, the Mike Judge-produced ABC animated series The Goode Family, and NBC’s Phenomenon.
+Omar’s music is also frequently licensed to unscripted television programming, including The Daily Show, Jimmy Kimmel Live, X Factor, Dateline, Shedding for the Wedding, The Shahs of Sunset, and Millionaire Matchmaker.

-In 2013, Omar entered the world of video games collaborating with composer Brian Tyler on one of the industry’s largest franchises, ‘Assassin’s Creed IV: Black Flag’.
-In 2016, Omar scored the award-winning Virtual Reality game, ‘The Argos File’, which competed at the Venice Film Festival.
+In 2013, Omar entered the world of video games by collaborating with composer Brian Tyler on one of the industry’s largest franchises, Assassin’s Creed IV: Black Flag.
+In 2016, Omar scored the award-winning Virtual Reality game, The Argos File, which competed at the Venice Film Festival.

 That same year, the Sundance Institute awarded Omar a prestigious Fellowship at their Film Music Composer’s Lab.